DarkBunniee/Invento/README.md

 # Inventory

-Inventory is a modern version of the [Microsoft Inventory sample](https://github.com/microsoft/inventorysample), built on WinUI 3 using Domain-Driven Design (DDD) and Clean Architecture principles.
+Inventory is a modern version of the [Microsoft Inventory sample](https://github.com/microsoft/inventorysample), built on WinUI 3 and Clean Architecture principles.
 This repository aims to demonstrate how to build a contemporary desktop application utilizing the latest technologies and architectural approaches.

 ## Table of Contents